 Step 1: Create your first WordPress plugin

-- Next, create a new file using your preferred text editor and save it within the plugin folder as “plugin-tutorial.php” or “first-plugin.php.”
+- Next, create a new file using your preferred text editor and save it within the plugin folder as “plugin-tutorial.php” or “new-plugin.php.”
 Ensure that the file has a .php extension, but the name itself can be anything you choose.

 - In this example, we will create a simple plugin that appends a message at the end of each article, encouraging users to follow us on Twitter.

-- For Mac users, right-click on the folder and select “Compress plugin-tutorial.”
+9. For Mac users, right-click on the folder and select “Compress plugin-tutorial.”
 Windows users can right-click on the folder and choose “Compress to zip file.”

 Step 2: Install and activate your first WordPress plugin